abhikrotha/COSC4353/Assignment 1/README.md

 #### Ryan Ball

 I agree Agile will be a great approach.
 Many hands will be woring simulataneously on the same project and splitting it into multiple smaller modules would be beneificial to have speedier turnaround on the project.

+#### Abhinav Krothapalli

+I think having a mix of the Waterfall method and the Agile method would be best.
+The reason for the Waterfall method is because we will be working on this project in a very linear manner as we are starting off with the structure/planning then will be moving on to building the front end and back end.
+Waterfall method is good in these cases where all of the steps build off each other and the requirements of the projects stay static.
+The agile method is good for splitting the parts up as already stated.

 ### 3. Provide high level design / architecture of your solution that you are proposing?
 (6 points)